 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-Important Note: This course is cross-listed with HIST 360.
+Important Note: This course is cross-listed with ENG 360 and HIST 360.
 This course was formerly HSIT 360.

 Jerre Mangione – Ben Morreale, La Storia: Five Centuries of the Italian American Experience, New York, Harper Perennial, 1992.

 Thomas Reppetto American Mafia, New York, Henry Holt, 2004.

 - The Milk of Almonds: Italian American Women Writers on Food and Culture (selections)

 - Stanley Tucci and Campbell Scott, Big Night (1996)

 Selected works by Osvaldo Louis Guglielmi, Ralph Fasanella, Joseph Stella, Lewis Hine, Jacop Riis